-Introduction:

-Does polluted water affect the growth of your plants?
+Introduction: Does polluted water affect the growth of your plants?

 - Water is a hot topic in our city.
 Constantly, people are worried about how healthy it is to drink the tap water, or should we drink bottled, or go without any at all.
-There are lead scares, heavy metal scares, and any other kind of pollution you can imagine scares. - So, the question came up, does it matter what you water your plants with?
-Maybe plants can handle polluted water, even if humans cannot. - The research began with looking for information about what kinds of plants could grow rapidly enough that they could be used in a short term project such as this one. - Raphanus sativus plants (common radish) grow rapidly and would be the tested plant for this experiment.
+There are lead scares, heavy metal scares, and any other kind of pollution you can imagine scares.
+Schools were closed due to heavy metals accidentally escaping into city drinking water service lines. - So, the question came up, does it matter what you water your plants with?
+Maybe plants can handle polluted water, even if humans cannot.
+What if they can't?
+What are humans supposed to do? - The research began with looking for information about what kinds of plants could grow rapidly enough that they could be used in a short term project such as this one. - Raphanus sativus plants (common radish) grow rapidly and would be the tested plant for this experiment.

-Introduction:

-Does polluted water affect the growth of your plants?
+Introduction: Does polluted water affect the growth of your plants?

-- The purpose of this research was to determine if using polluted water to hydrate Raphanus sativus seeds would negatively affect their growth. - The hypothesis to be tested is that hydrating these common radishes with polluted river water will allow these seeds to germinate but will grow less and die off sooner than those watered with the control variable, bottled spring water. - I think that watering Raphanus sativus plants with polluted water will negatively impact their growth because the pollutants in the water will stunt their growth and even cause early death to the plant.
+- The purpose of this research was to determine if using polluted water to hydrate Raphanus sativus seeds would negatively affect their growth. - The hypothesis to be tested is that hydrating these common radishes with polluted river water will allow these seeds to germinate but these seeds will grow less and die off sooner than those watered with the control variable: bottled spring water. - I think that watering Raphanus sativus plants with polluted water will negatively impact their growth because the pollutants in the water will stunt their growth and even cause early death to the plant.